itsalltoast/fedi-imagebot/README.md

 :x: Support for Pleroma (requires a go-pleroma library, which I'll hopefully start soon).
 :x: The ability to provide strings for the bot to include with the image as the post text.
 :x: KNOWN ISSUE: If the bot runs across an image that is hotlink-protected, it will faithfully upload the html as an image and try to post it.
 Need to add a HTTP HEAD call to the image ahead of time to ensure it is the expected mime-type.
+:x: Run scheduling internally via a timer, to allow us to run this inside a standalone container
+:x: Lambda support (why not?)